- School Choice

 Our other FAQ addresses the money question, but now, let’s look at what the data say about the academic performance of public school students in districts where private school choice is available.

-There you have it.
 School choice programs may influence how public schools choose to operate, but the body of evidence proves that by and large, they help, not hurt, our most important stakeholders in education: the kids.

 To dive deeper into the complexities of school choice research, flip through this slide show.